sarpba/AI_Dubbing/README.md

 ```
 Copy your F5-TTS model.pt and vocab.txt into the TTS directory.

-Create a Hugging Face account, and accept the licenses for the following:
+Create a Hugging Face account (it's optional, only need if you want to use speaker diarization), and accept the licenses for the following:
 Pyannote Speaker Diarization 3.1 Generate a read API key and save it securely. https://huggingface.co/pyannote/speaker-diarization-3.1

 Register for a DeepL account, activate the API with a free subscription, and generate an API key as well.
 This free tier includes up to 500,000 characters per month, equivalent to roughly 6-10 full movies.

 RUN: